 One of the primary things you should look at when selecting the best grill for you is how durable the materials are.
 From our testing, we’ve found that Kamado grills can be some of the strongest due to the thick ceramic material they are made from.
 As long as they are not dropped, they can last for well over a decade.

 It's best for other grill models to look at materials such as cast iron or stainless steel.
 Steel specifically can be one of the best materials as it is anti-corrosive and rust-resistant (3).
 It’s also one of the more durable food-grade metals around.

 Direct heat refers to the placement of meat directly over the fire or heating element of the grill.
 With this, you get quick heating, which can be better for searing meats and creating grill marks.

 Indirect heat is the placement of food away from the fire, where the temperatures are easier to control.
 Ideally, you want a large enough grill to create direct and indirect heating spaces as you need.

 Recommended Article: How to Control Temperature in a Smoker

 What is a stick burner BBQ?

-Stick burners are another term for offset smoker models that rely only on wood to make a fire as opposed to other types of fuel.
+Stick burners are another term for offset smoker models that rely only on wood chips to make a fire as opposed to other types of fuel.
 Numerous brands make these types of grills, and you can get one that’s the right size for your barbecue needs.